petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     }
     ```

-5. Add a file named `providers.tf` into the `aks` folder and paste the following terraform configuration into it.
+5. Add a file named `providers.tf` into the `aks` folder and paste the following Terraform configuration into it.

     ```
     terraform {